About the Group

 A breakthrough in the European elections enabled the Greens to form the first Green group, numbering 30 Members.
 Greens from France, Italy and Portugal joined the German, Belgian and Dutch MEPs; the group also included some members of the Italian Radical Party.
 UK Greens achieved the highest overall vote, with 14.9 %, however failed to gain a seat due to the electoral system - to recognise this, the group gave the UK Greens an observer position on the group.
 In a move to promote gender equality, the Greens introduce an innovative system for the group's presidency with two Co-Presidents of which at least one must be a woman.

 Maria Santos (Portugal) and Alexander Langer (Italy) were elected as the first Co-Presidents.
-Half way through the parliamentary term, they were replaced Adelaide Aglietta (Italy) and the Belgian deputy Paul Lannoye (Belgium).
+Half way through the parliamentary term, they were replaced by Adelaide Aglietta (Italy) and Paul Lannoye (Belgium).

 (International Sign Language)